Ice Age: Dawn of the Dinosaurs: Critical response

+Some criticism has been directed at its ending to the Scrat sub plot in which Scrat loses both the acorn and Scratte after a fight.
+Drew Friday criticises the "played for laughs but comes across as mean-spirited, 'Scrat abandons his desires for love, and for a time he is happy and unpunished.
+But the pull of the acorn proves too much for him to resist, and he turns his back on love.
+And he is punished", arguing that it is made more frustrating by the fact that Scratte never made another appearance in the series: "Cut the final few minutes from 'Dawn of the dinosaurs' and imagine what a finale that would have been!"

 Accolades

 The film was nominated in two categories at the 8th Visual Effects Society Awards, for "Outstanding Animation in an Animated Feature Motion Picture" and "Outstanding Animated Character in an Animated Feature Motion Picture."

 Ice Age: Dawn of the Dinosaurs - The 4-D Experience

 Ice Age: Dawn of the Dinosaurs - The 4-D Experience is a 14-minute 4-D film shown at various 4-D theaters over the world.
 It retells the condensed story of Ice Age: Dawn of the Dinosaurs with the help of 3-D projection and sensory effects, including moving seats, wind, mist, snow and scents.
 Produced by SimEx-Iwerks, The 4-D Experience premiered in May 2012, at the San Diego Zoo 4-D Theater.
 Since June 2012, it is being shown at the Roxy Theatre, at the Warner Bros.
 Movie World in Australia, and since July 2012, at the Shedd Aquarium's Phelps Auditorium in Chicago.